-Children between the ages of six weeks and twelve years of age may enroll in the NICC Child Development Center on a firstcome, first-served basis.
+Children between the ages of six weeks and twelve years of age may enroll in the NICC Child Development Center(s) on a first-come, first-served basis.
 Enrollment is open to children of NICC students, staff, faculty and members of the surrounding communities.
 Enrollment is granted without discrimination in regard to sex, race, creed, national origin or political beliefs.
-The centers are designed to provide low-cost, convenient, on-campus care of children.
+The centers are designed to provide convenient and on-campus care of children.
 Application forms are available from the Child Development Centers on the Calmar and Peosta campuses.